fromzeroedu/quart-postgres-boilerplate/README.md

 ### Install Poetry

 - Install Poetry if you don't have it using `pip install poetry`
+    - On WSL install using the get-poetry route.
+For example, on Ubuntu, do `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python3 -`.
 - Install the packages: `poetry install`
 - To open a Quart shell, just do `poetry run quart shell`